 The Long-Term Chehalis Basin Strategy

-Over the last century, salmon runs in the Chehalis Basin have declined dramatically, while floods have become bigger, more frequent, and more dangerous.
+Over the last century, salmon runs in the Chehalis Basin have declined dramatically, and floods have become bigger, more frequent, and more dangerous.
 Scientists warn these trends will worsen as weather patterns become more unpredictable.

 For a long time, people have fought over these issues.
 Now, we’re finally making progress toward a safer, more resilient basin.